-Carefully read and follow all instructions in this and any accompanying materials to prevent serious damage to your model.
+Carefully read and follow all instructions in this and any accompanying materials to prevent serious damage to your T-Maxx 3.3.
 Failure to follow these instructions will be considered abuse and/or neglect.

-Before running your model, look over this entire manual and examine the truck carefully.
-If for some reason you decide the T-Maxx is not what you wanted, then do not continue any further.
-Your hobby dealer absolutely cannot accept a T-Maxx for return or exchange after it has been run.
+Before running your T-Maxx 3.3, look over this entire manual and examine the truck carefully.
+If for some reason you decide the T-Maxx 3.3 is not what you wanted, then do not continue any further.
+Your hobby dealer absolutely cannot accept a T-Maxx 3.3 for return or exchange after it has been run.